TiaSirio/Performance-Evaluation/README.md

 ## University Course 📖

-This is the final project of the exam "Computer Graphics" for the Computer Science and Engineering degree at Polytechnic of Milano.
+This is the final project of the exam "Performance Evaluation and Applications" for the Computer Science and Engineering degree at Polytechnic of Milano.

 ## Author 👨‍💻